fjomaa38/TP_master/README.md

 *To get started click on the Binder button (OR launch it on your personal machine if you installed the environment), then open the notebook: [01_Photograph.ipynb](01_Photograph.ipynb).*

+load a photograph
+- Plot the data
+- Calculate the min, max and median values, the mean and the standard deviation
+- Calculate the % of values= 0, and the % of values <= 1
+- Plot histograms
+- Analyze and interpret the results

+## 2. Statistical Analysis of Atospheric data

+*To get started click on the Binder button (OR launch it on your personal machine if you installed the environment), then open the notebook: [02.ipynb](02_ipynb).*

 If you wish to work on your local machine check the **Environment** section at the end of this README.